-Paradigm has been involved in assisting doctors who seek to prescribe PPS treatment for patients with OA via the Therapeutic Goods Administration Special Access Scheme (TGA SAS).
-Paradigm has currently received data from a total of 125 patients treated by their doctors under the TGA SAS.
+Paradigm has responded to demand from doctors who seek to prescribe PPS treatment for patients with OA via the Therapeutic Goods Administration Special Access Scheme (TGA SAS).
+Paradigm has received data from a total of 125 patients treated by their doctors under the TGA SAS.
 The feedback data to-date demonstrate that patients treated with PPS are responding with an average of 51.5% reduction in pain compared to their pre-treatment pain.
 The results from these 125 patients provides important Real-World Evidence (RWE) data, which would serve in combination with Randomised Controlled Clinical Trials to support product registration for repurposed pharmaceuticals under the 505(b)(2) regulatory pathway.

 Acute joint injury and BME